Has your life been touched by Carson Tahoe Health? Share your story with us.

 When it comes to expertise, professionalism, bedside manners and concern for the patient Dr. Ho is in a class by himself.

 Thanks for keeping me alive!

-I was evaced out of south Lake Tahoe on 3/15/2015 by ambulance to your hospital.
+I was evaced out of South Lake Tahoe on 3/15/2015 by ambulance to your hospital.
 It was the most scary thing to live through and I have lived through a lot of strokes and surgeries.
 But when I arrived to your hospital I was treated with upmost respect and taken care of as if I counted.
-All the staff and doctors and nurses on the 2nd floor surgery department were just awesome.
+All the staff and doctors and nurses in the 2nd-floor surgery department were just awesome.
 My hat goes of to all.
 I’m recovering slowly but I am recovering.
-5 days there was by far the best stay I have had in any hospital and I’ve been in over 14 times.
-Great place and staff that have a heart of gold.
+5 days there was by far the best stay I have had in any hospital and I've been in over 14 times.
+Great place and staff that has a heart of gold.
 Doctors are great and funny at the same time, that take a bad thing and they make you feel better.
 Thanks to everyone for everything you did for me.

 My sister, Wendy M. recently had cardiac surgery at Carson Tahoe Hospital.
 I want to thank those people who I thought were especially skilled, kind, attentive, thoroughly professional, and amazingly caring toward her during her stay.

 To Dr. Todd Chapman: How do you thank someone for saving your sister’s life?
 You did just that.
 She is the dearest person in my life, and I owe you a debt of gratitude that I will never be able to repay.
 I will also never forget how you lengthened and strengthened her life due to your proficient hands and incredible knowledge.
 Words cannot express how much I appreciate your extraordinary skills, and I want to thank you from the bottom of my heart.
 While giving Wendy so many more precious years, you were also giving that gift to me.
 I love her dearly.